RemainNA/auraxis-bot/README.md

 #### /unsubscribe unlocks [server]

-Unsubscribes the channel from the above notifications.Supports all platforms without prefixes.
+Unsubscribes the channel from the above notifications.

 #### /subscribe twitter [wrel/planetside]

 Subscribes the channel to live Tweet notifications from the specified account.
-Supports multiple users per query.

 #### /unsubscribe twitter [wrel/planetside]

 Unsubscribes the channel from the above notifications.
-Supports multiple users per query.

 #### /unsubscribe all